signalpoint/DrupalGap/docs/11_Widgets/Table_Widget.md

-We can create tables in our app.
+Let's create some html tables for display...

 ```
 var content = {};